informalsystems/tendermint-rs/light-node/README.md

-# LightNode
+# Light-Node

-[Tendermint] light client node wraps the light-client crate into a command-line interface tool.
+The [Tendermint] light-node wraps the [light-client] crate into a command-line interface tool.
 It can be used as a standalone light client daemon and exposes a JSONRPC endpoint from which you can query the current state of the light node.